lfjover/danielfrg.github.io/__source__/content/articles/2013/03/pelican-ipython-notebook-plugin.md

 Title: Plugin for blogging with iPython notebooks in Pelican
+Slug: pelican-ipython-notebook-plugin
 Date: 2013-3-8
 Tags: python,pelican
 Category: Blogging
-Slug: pelican-ipython-notebook-plugin
 Author: Daniel Rodriguez
 Summary: Short version for index and feeds
-featured_img: /static/images/posters/writting.jpg
 code: true

 This is just a little update on my previous post about [Blogging with iPython notebooks with pelican](|filename|../02/blogging-pelican-ipython-notebook.md).

 One of the people behind pelican helped me to convert the [previous code](|filename|../02/blogging-pelican-ipython-notebook.md) to a pelican plugin and I just made it available via github: [pelican-ipythonnb](https://github.com/danielfrg/pelican-ipythonnb).